-Alex Kaplan is a leading commercial trial and appellate lawyer, with deep experience handling a broad range of antitrust, energy, financial, technology, and M&A related disputes.
-Kaplan also advises clients on internal and external investigation matters.
+Alex Kaplan is a leading commercial trial and appellate lawyer and a member of Susman Godfrey’s Executive Committee.
+Kaplan represents clients in a wide range of antitrust, energy, financial, technology, and M&A related disputes.
+He also advises clients on internal and external investigation matters.

 Clients and peers describe Kaplan as a “forceful advocate” (The Legal 500) and “extremely smart” (Benchmark Litigation).
 He has received numerous recognitions for his work:

-- Selected by Benchmark Litigation for its “40 and Under Hot List” (2017, 2018, 2019, and 2020), a client and peer selected list of the “best and brightest law firm partners who stand out in their practices” and “frequently handle major cases”
+- Selected by Benchmark Litigation for its “40 and Under Hot List” (2017-2020), a client and peer selected list of the “best and brightest law firm partners who stand out in their practices” and “frequently handle major cases”